Tuesday, January 6, 2009

 Since you joined OCLS, how has technology changed the way you access, use or provide information?
 As technology makes information more open source, how do you see our role, as a library, in the future?
 Describe it for us in your blog.

-Google, Florida and Personal Information What did you find out – tell us in your blog.
+Adventurer: Have you Googled yourself lately?
+You might want to, especially after reading this: Google, Florida and Personal Information What did you find out – tell us in your blog.